metayerkinson/SVGLogo-Maker/README.md

 As of now there is one test suite with three tests.
 The test suite is checking for a render() method to return a string for the corresponding SVG file with the given shape color.

-## License

-NOTICE: This application is covered under the MIT License